NexPlayer/Unity-SDK/platforms/webgl.md

 Due to browser autoplay policies the Web Build will throw a warning and will not start the playback if the **Autoplay Property** is set to true and the initial **Volume Property** is greater than 0.
 In order to make the playback start automatically the initial Volume Property must be set to 0.

-Then, proceed with the build normally by clicking on File → Build Settings → Build And Run.
+Then, proceed with the build normally by clicking on **File → Build Settings → Build And Run**.

-If you want to create your own custom template, keep in mind that you need to include **nexplayer.js and nexplayerUnity.js** inside your index.html file as follows:
+If you want to create your own custom template, keep in mind that you need to include **nexplayer.js** and **nexplayerUnity.js** inside your *index.html* file as follows:
 ```csharp
 <head>
 <script src="https://nexplayer.nexplayersdk.com/latest/nexplayer.js" >